Crofton Moore Vandeleur: Career

 Vandeleur became a magistrate for County Clare, and a Deputy Lieutenant of the county.
-He was High Sheriff of County Clare in 1832, and in 1838 he became Colonel of the Clare Militia.
+He was High Sheriff of County Clare in 1832, and in 1843 he became Colonel of the Clare Militia.

 He stood unsuccessfully in the Clare constituency at the 1835, 1841 and 1852 general elections.
 He won a seat on his fourth attempt, at the 1859 general election, and held it until 1874.

-Death
+Personal life

+In 1862 he married Lady Grace Graham-Toler, second daughter of the 2nd Earl of Norbury.

 Vandeleur died on 8 November 1881.
 He was succeeded in his estates by his oldest son Hector Vandeleur.
 Kilrush House burned down near the end of the century, and the Vandeleurs gradually severed their connection with the town.
 His descendants included two distinguished soldiers who served in World War II, Joe Vandeleur and Giles Vandeleur.